albamvv/LangGraph-and-Ollama/03.Langraph/README.md

 ```
 - Ejecuta la búsqueda con la consulta "What is today's stock market news?".
 - Retorna los resultados de la búsqueda en tiempo real.

-### Tavily Search
-### Wikipedia
-### PubMed
-PubMed® comprises more than 35 million citations for biomedical literature from MEDLINE, life science journals, and online books.
-Citations may include links to full text content from PubMed Central and publisher web sites.

-2. **Built-in Search Integration**
-- Includes search tools like Wikipedia, PubMed, and Tavily for retrieving information.
-- DuckDuckGo search functionality is also included for fetching stock market news or general queries.

 3. **Handling Tool Calls**
 - Queries are processed by checking if a tool needs to be invoked.